HomeStudiosDIY/HomeStudiosDIY/01 - Proxmox/README.md

 + ## Installing NVIDIA Drivers for LXC Setup for Nvida:
 	### Work in Progress!!

-	I have the following LXC setup to use my NVIDA card (Jellyfin, Plex, Ollama......)
+	I have the following LXC setup to use my NVIDA card (Jellyfin, Plex, Ollama and Tadarr)

 	pct push LXC_Number NVIDIA-Linux-x86_64-550.144.03.run /root/NVIDIA-Linux-x86_64-550.144.03.run